-The winner was Kate Hewitt, who went on to director Tribes by Nina Raine, which succesfully ran from 30 June to 22 July 2017.
+As the winner, Kate went on to director Tribes by Nina Raine, which succesfully ran from 30 June to 22 July 2017.
 The production costs were supported by a grant of £25,000 from the RTST to Sheffield Theatres, and the play attracted much positive publicity for both Kate and Sheffield Theatres.

 Kate’s journey began when the Scheme opened a national call-out for submissions in early 2016, asking candidates to submit in writing their ideas for directing a particular play of their own choosing.
 A prestigious Selection Panel chose Kate, alongside six other finalists, to take part in workshops in which all finalists were asked to demonstrate their directing skills.
 The Selection Panel was chaired by Daniel Evans, then the Artistic Director of Sheffield Theatres.

-Its other members were Robert Hastie, the current Artistic Director of Sheffield Theatres, Ian McKellen, Dawn Walton, Richard Wilson and Penelope Wilton.
+Its other members were Robert Hastie, the current Artistic Director of Sheffield Theatres, Sir Ian McKellen, Dawn Walton, Richard Wilson and Dame Penelope Wilton.